 Chief Investigator: Professor Gavin Perkins

-Sponsors: University of Warwick (Lead) and Heart of England NHS Foundation Trust (co-sponsor)
+Sponsors: University of Warwick and University Hospitals Birmingham NHS Foundation Trust (co-sponsor)

 Funder: National Institute for Health Research - Health Services and Delivery Research Programme (NIHR HS&DR) - Project number 15/15/09

 The Recommended Summary Plan for Emergency Care and Treatment (ReSPECT) process aims to help patients and doctors or nurses talk about and record advice on emergency treatments.
 This is important because in lots of medical emergencies a person is not able to talk about or make decisions for themselves.
 It is best to make plans, as far as possible, ahead of an emergency situation when the patient and their health care professionals have more time to talk about and decide what should go into the plan.